-Revenues for the three months ended November 30, 2023 were \$542.2 million, an increase of 7.4%.
-The increase in revenues was primarily driven by increased sales to existing clients and, to a lesser extent, price increases to existing clients and sales to new clients, partially offset by existing client cancellations.
-Revenues increased in all our segments, primarily from the Americas and, to a lesser extent, EMEA and Asia Pacific.
-The increased revenues was driven by higher demand for our workstations, middle office solutions, data feeds and our CGS subscriptions.
-Organic revenues increased to \$541.4 million for the three months ended November 30, 2023, a 7.2% increase over the prior year period.
+The increase in revenues was driven by increased sales to existing clients and, to a lesser extent, price increases to existing clients and sales to new clients, partially offset by existing client cancellations.
+Revenues increased due to higher demand for our workstations, data solutions, CGS subscriptions and middle office solutions.